Healing Bodywork & Massage

 An individual’s intention has everything to do with where we go in the session.
 Depending on the interest of the client, bodywork may support people to sense beyond their physical symptoms, and delve into the psychosomatic aspects of physical tension and stress-response patterns.
 One person may want to treat lumbar strain and reduce stress, while another may choose to delve into their relationship issues or heal past trauma.
 Each session is unique.
 Work is never sexual in nature and advances will not be tolerated.

-I utilize professional Massage, Bodywork, Cranial Sacral, Myofascial Release, Energy Healing, and Accupressure techniques to promote ease, spaciousness, and vitality.
-I also facilitate healing by offering simple body-centered (somatic) awareness practices to support nervous system regulation.
-At the root of most tension, stress, and anxiety, is our mammalian sympathetic nervous system response (“fight-flight-freeze”).
-When the body is continually operating from a place of sympathetic dysregulation, also called sympathetic arousal, physical and emotional symptoms may ensue and make life unmanageable.
-In addition to being physically comforting, my approach to massage and healing helps people get in touch with the more calming, parasympathetic branch of the nervous system (“rest and digest”).
-This aspect of the autonomic nervous system promotes a state of equilibrium in the body, which helps reduce stress and anxiety.
-The more we get in touch with this part of the body and being, the more ease we feel, and the more inclined we are to embrace the joys of life.
+I utilize professional Massage, Bodywork, Cranial Sacral, Myofascial Release, Energy Healing, Neuromuscular therapy, and Accupressure techniques to promote ease, spaciousness, and vitality.
+I also facilitate healing by offering body-centered (somatic) awareness practices to support nervous system regulation.
+At the root of tension, stress, and anxiety, is our mammalian sympathetic nervous system response, also known as the fight, flight, freeze response.
+When the body is continually operating from a place of sympathetic dysregulation, physical and emotional symptoms manifest, making life less manageable.
+My approach assists people get in touch with the parasympathetic branch of the nervous system, which facilitates rest, digestion, peace, and equilibrium in the body.

 Please note: Massage and bodywork is not meant to be a replacement for professional medical care.
 Those with serious medical conditions should consult with their doctor before receiving massage and bodywork.